 Stress, trauma, and life changes can significantly impact mental health and well-being.
-My goal is to provide a supportive and safe environment where clients explore thoughts and feelings to understand themselves better, and develop tools to address negative behaviors.
-I work with children, adolescents, young adults, and their families to develop an individualized treatment approach that incorporates cognitive-behavioral, solution-focused, trauma-informed, motivational interviewing, and attachment interventions.
+These challenges can be particularly disruptive for those exploring their identity.
+My goal is to provide a supportive and safe environment where clients explore thoughts and feelings to understand themselves better and develop tools to address negative behaviors.
+I work with adolescents, young adults, adults, and their families.
+Together we will create individualized treatments incorporating cognitive-behavioral, solution-focused, trauma-informed, motivational interviewing, and attachment-informed interventions.

-I specialize in working with children and adolescents struggling with anxiety, depression, and behavioral issues.
-I completed an advanced fellowship at the Yale University, Child Study Center and subsequently joined the Child Study Center as an Instructor of Clinical Social Work.
+I specialize in working with adolescents and young adults, exploring all aspects of their identity, including gender and sexuality.
+I provide a supportive and affirming environment where individuals can reflect on and understand their identity.
+Additionally, I’ve worked with adolescents and adults struggling with anxiety, depression, and behavioral issues.
+I completed an advanced fellowship at the Yale University Child Study Center.
+Subsequently, I joined the Child Study Center as an Instructor of Clinical Social Work.
 At Yale, I provided comprehensive assessment and treatment to children ages 3 to 18 who were experiencing significant psychiatric issues.
 When working with children and adolescents, I also work with the family and parents to increase stability and communication in the home.

-Outside of providing therapy, I am pursuing a PhD in Family Science from the University of Maryland School of Public Health.
-My research interests include the impact of intergenerational trauma on youth mental health, youth absenteeism, and the interaction of vulnerable families with state systems.
+Outside of providing therapy, I am pursuing a Ph.D. in Family Science from the University of Maryland School of Public Health.
+My research interests include the impact of individual and intergenerational trauma on youth mental health, particularly among immigrant populations.
 When not working, I enjoy woodworking, painting, spending time with friends and family, and hanging out with dogs.